Kiss Your Peach Fuzz Goodbye!

 What is dermaplaning?

-Another benefit that this treatment offers over other types of exfoliation treatments is the fact that is actually removes vellus hair – peach fuzz – on the face.
+Another benefit that this treatment offers over other types of exfoliation treatments is the fact that it actually removes vellus hair, a.k.a peach fuzz, on the face.
 When a person has peach fuzz on the face, this can lead to an accumulation of bacteria.
 This leads to acne.
 So, in addition to the fact that it can help prevent acne, it also leaves you with a smooth complexion.
 You will feel comfortable when you are not wearing makeup, and you will notice that your makeup glides on smoothly after you receive your treatment.
 Skin care products and treatments are more effective after dermaplane treatment since they are applied directly to new cells.

 How Does Dermaplaning Rejuvenate Your Skin?